metaspace2020/coloc/RankColoc/README.md

 # RankColoc

 RankColoc was rapidly prototyped using the [METASPACE codebase](https://github.com/metaspace2020/metaspace/) as a foundation, allowing its back-end, image display and ranking to be reused.
-This directory contains a stripped-down fork of METASPACE including only the components necessary to run RankColoc.
+This directory contains a stripped-down fork of METASPACE's "webapp" component, on which RankColoc was based.
 The RankColoc-specific changes can be found [in this commit range](https://github.com/metaspace2020/coloc/compare/2d316a9049c561e5f5b7a0deded05930a435dc14...67f8fa10e5aa1f7a1052c4adaae997a489b9ce52).

 ## Installation

 * Clone the repository
-* Enter the `RankColoc/webapp` with a command prompt
+* Enter the `RankColoc/webapp` directory with a command prompt
 * Run `yarn install`
 * Customize `conf.js` to change the port if needed
 * Customize `src/clientConfig-coloc.json` to change the external host name & port for the local server if needed